LPmaster666/blog-starter-app/_posts/prompt.md

 ---
-title: "How to Creat High-Quality Prompts"
+title: "How to Create High-Quality Prompts"
 excerpt: "This guide helps you create high-quality prompts for large language models, using diagrams.
 It coveres prompt formats, cost control, few-shot and in-context learning skills, and more."
 coverImage: "/assets/blog/prompt/cover.png"
 date: "2025-05-13T09:00:00.000Z"